vimc/montagu-config/README.md

 which took about 2 hours from scratch.
 This is now the source of truth, and is backed up via privateer.

-Continuous migrations are not currently running, and we need to do some work to remove the old migration from the OrderlyWeb deploy that is running on production.
+Continuous migrations are not currently running.

 # Deployment